wiheto/netplotbrain/docs/kwargs.rst

 nodecolor : matplotlib coloring
     Can be string (default 'black') or list of 3D/4D colors for each edge. nodetype : str
-    Can be 'spheres', 'circles', or (if nodeimg is specified) 'parcels'. nodealpha : float
+    Can be 'spheres', 'circles', or (if nodes is nifti) 'parcels'. nodealpha : float
     Specify the transparency of the nodes nodecols : list